 ADDITIONAL COSTS OF IVF TREATMENTS

 Medication for the recipient and the donor is very often not included in the main cost of IVF with donor eggs or IVF treatment.
 IVF clinic sometimes assumes you will bring your own medication from where you are traveling but most times IVF centers don’t include medication into the IVF costs.
-Don’t forget to ask if you will need to pay for IFV meds out of your pocket.
+Don’t forget to ask if you need to pay for IFV meds out of your pocket.

 Absence at work